Megatokyo: Plot

 After getting yelled at for retaining her waitress job, Kimiko quits her voice acting job and goes home to find Erika assembling a new computer in her undergarments.
 Not long after Erika tells Kimiko to strip, Piro comes by, who she tells to get undressed as well.
 While Erika and Piro talk about her, Kimiko, who hid when Piro showed up, runs out of the apartment.
 Kimiko runs into Ping, who wanted to talk to Piro about why, after an explosion at school, she had started to cry uncontrollably.
 They encounter Largo at the store, who explains what went wrong, although no one knows what he means until Piro comes in and translates.
-Ping is relieved to know that she won't shut down and Kimiko hugs Piro and apologizes for her actions.
+Ping is relieved to know that she will not shut down and Kimiko hugs Piro and apologizes for her actions.
 Largo leaves for Erika's apartment after she calls looking for help.
 That night, while Piro and Kimiko fall asleep watching TV, Erika, who finished the computer with Largo's help, tries to seduce Largo, but it freaks him out and he runs out for home.
 The next morning, after Kimiko departs, Piro finds out she quit her voice acting job and tries to find her.

 Kimiko and Miho are in the same diner, to which Ed has sent an attack robot (Kill-Bot) against Miho, since she has disrupted his attempts to destroy Ping.
 Miho is in the diner trying to contact Piro, Kimiko is talking with Erika.
 Dom is also there to talk with Kimiko.
 After rescuing both herself and Kimiko from the Kill-Bot and chaos at the diner, the two talk about things.
 Miho talks to Piro on her phone, argues with him, and then Piro and Kimiko have a conversation about that as the two females are leaving the area.
 Dom follows and tries to coerce Kimiko into joining SEGA for protection from fans, but she refuses.
 Drained, she has Miho finish talking to Piro on the phone.
 Piro then encounters a group who found Kimiko's cell phone and other belongings after she and Miho escaped the diner.
 The group wants to help Piro get together with Kimiko, partially due to feeling bad for trying to snap a picture up Kimiko's skirt.
 Piro and the group set out for a press conference Kimiko is going to for the voice acting project, Sight.
 Besides all of the other fans going to the event, a planned zombie outbreak occurs in the area.
 Miho, who helped Kimiko get ready for the event and accompanied her to it, later calls the zombies off for unexplained reasons through an unexplained mechanism.